-Asynchronous programming in JavaScript allows you to execute tasks without blocking the main thread.
-This is essential for performing tasks like making network requests, reading files, or any other I/O operations.
+Asynchronous programming in JavaScript allows tasks to run without blocking the main thread.
+This is essential for network requests, timers, file I/O, and any operation that would freeze the UI if executed synchronously.

 Callback Functions